 - Rudi’s English Muffins (you can use any english muffins, but I try to buy organic whenever possible)

-- Kite Hill chive cream cheese (you can use earth balance if you don’t like cream cheese)
+- Kite Hill chive cream cheese (you can use vegan butter if you don’t like cream cheese)

 - Upton’s seitan bacon (you can substitute with any vegan bacon - I like the tempeh one that Turtle Island makes)